erdietri/UmbrellaUncommonDomains/README.md

 * Upon completion, the terminal will display the message "Uncommon domains have been written to uncommon_domains.csv in your current directory."
 You should see a CSV named uncommon_domains.csv in the same directory, which you can open to see your network's uncommon domains.

 ## Testing
 This script has been tested on Windows 11 and Sanoma 14.3 (Mac) but should work on any OS.
+This repository contains an example of the resulting output after running this script called example_uncommon_domains.csv.

 ## Contributors
 Erika Dietrick